esdmr/badpdf/README.md

 viewer.
 It is tested in Chromium (PDFium) and Firefox (PDF.js).
 The initial page load might take a few seconds.

-Note that currently, `bad.pdf` uses [PDFtris][pdftris]’s generator which uses individual pixels.
-This limits the maximum resolution and frame rate of the video.
-Theoretically, switching to [DoomPDF][doompdf]’s generator may improve these restrictions, since it uses an input box for each row of pixels.
-Color depth is not a concern, since the video is (converted to) black and white.

 ## Requirement

 - [UV][uv]